ydahal1/gatsby-content-source/content/ECLSyntax/join.md

+---
+slug: join
+label: Join
+---

 # JOIN

 JOIN is used to combine data or rows from two or more tables/datasets based on at least one boolean expression test.

 **Note:** When join condition is on STRING case sensitivity matters.
 For example Sun, SUN, and sun aren't the same.
 Make sure your STRING values are the same format to capture the matching dataset correctly.

 ## Join Types

 </br>

 <p style='color:red'>Inner </p>
 Returns all rows from both the dataset if the condition satisfies.
 This join  will create the result-set by combining all rows from both the datasets where the condition satisfies.
 This is the default JOIN, so it doesn't need to be declared.

 <p style='color:red'>LEFT ONLY </p>
 Returns all the rows of the dataset on the left side of the join that didn’t match any rows from right dataset.